 I’ve dived in and around most places in Southeast Asia, as well as around India and the Maldives.
 I’ve also dived in Australia, Turkey, and the Pacific coast of America.
 Ideally, I would love to continue this job in many other places and use it as an opportunity to travel.
 Visa permitting, this would be the dream!

 What is it like living in Goa?

 Goa is a typical beach town, and living here comes with its pros and cons.
 On the one hand, it’s amazing to be so close to the ocean, eat great food, live the “chill” life and be happy with the simplicities of beachside living.
-On the other, it’s hard to assimilate into the culture because I’m seen as someone who is in that between space of being a local and tourist – not an outsider, but not yet an insider either.
+On the other hand, it’s hard to assimilate into the culture because I’m seen as someone who is in that space between being a local and a tourist.
+I’m not an outsider, but I’m not yet an insider either.